VandolinHimself/QbitDiscordWebhook.py/README.md

 QBittorrent Discord Webhook and Rclone command wrapper
 Version: 1.0

-This script will send a notification to Discord via webhook, that your download are finished.
+This script will send a notification to Discord via webhook when your downloads are finished.

 After that, it execute a "copy" command from rclone to back it up to cloud storage